TimeToogo/Pinq.Demo.Sql/Source/Compilation/Compilers/README.md

 `compile(O\Expression $expression, FunctionBase $functionContext = null)` which will compile the supplied expression tree into SQL and return it as a string and append any expression parameters under the function context if supplied.
-There is a significant amount of PHP operators and expressions the map very cleanly to a SQL equivalent such as math operators, these are implemented as an associative array which is used to find matching operators.
+There is a significant amount of PHP operators and expressions that map very cleanly to a SQL equivalent such as math operators, these are implemented as an associative array which is used to find matching operators.
 But there are also exceptions, the PHP concatenation operator `.` has no equivalent operator, so this is regarded as a special case, the `visitBinaryOperation` will check to see of the operator